PeteZaSayari/emacs-cs/README.md

     Format: A4
     Orientation: landscape
-    Scale: Custom > 126%
+    Scale: Custom > 124%
     Print on file > ~/Desktop/emacs-cs.pdf
     Options > Header and Footer > Right: Page #

 It takes eight sides of A4 sheets.

+Notably, I've managed the metadata of the PDF file with Emacs.

 ## Acknowledgements

-* The design style for the card is taken from the [famous one][1] of Stephen Gildea.
+* The design style for the card is inspired from the [famous one][1] of Stephen Gildea.
 * Most of the material and it's organization is taken from the IBM's [Emacs tutorial][2].
 * The section about the Emacs games is taken mostly from the